Day 1 — Salvation

 Day 10 — Biblical Self-Esteem

-As former Compassion President Dr. Wess Stafford often says, the lie children learn in poverty is that they are nothing and they don’t matter.
+As Dr. Wess Stafford, President Emeritus of Compassion International often says, the lie children learn in poverty is that they are nothing and they don’t matter.
 Pray that this lie would be replaced in your sponsored child’s life by the truth that he or she is uniquely, lovingly created by God for a specific purpose.

 “Lord, please help my sponsored children develop a strong self-esteem rooted in the realization that they are God’s workmanship, created in Christ Jesus.”